QubitPi/docker-docs/compose/install/linux/index.md

 ## Install the plugin manually

-> [!IMPORTANT]
+> [!WARNING]
 >
-> This option requires you to manage upgrades manually.
-It is recommended that you set up Docker's repository for easier maintenance.
+> Manual installations don’t auto-update.
+For ease of maintenance, use the Docker repository method.

 1. To download and install the Docker Compose CLI plugin, run: